rjyo/new-macbook-touchpad-fixer/README.md

 ## WRAP UP

 The touchpad can still sensor my touch even with the post-it on.
-But it seems the input signal is kind of weakened so even with my left thumb on, I can still do normal moving the scrolling without triggering the zoom.
+But it seems the input signal is kind of weakened so even with my left thumb on, I can still do normal moving and scrolling without triggering the zoom.